contagon/handbook/handbook/21-ministering.md

 ### 21.2.2 Ministering Assignments for Youth

 Even before they receive ministering assignments, youth minister to others by serving them in Christlike ways.
-A youth’s service as a ministering sister or brother can be a significant part of accomplishing the work of salvation and exaltation.
+A youth’s service as a ministering sister or brother can be a significant part of helping accomplish God’s work of salvation and exaltation.

 A young woman may serve as a ministering companion to a Relief Society sister when the young woman is willing and able.
 She may begin serving in the year she turns 14.
 The Relief Society presidency counsels with the young woman, her parents, and the Young Women presidency as they consider ministering assignments.